El Chapo trial: 35 days of murder, mistresses and matching blazers

 It took federal prosecutors 11 weeks to present their case.
 The defense rested after 30 minutes.

+In closing arguments, prosecutors told the jury an "avalanche of evidence" proved that Guzman lorded over a murderous drug empire.
+Guzman's defense countered that the government's case was a fantasy concocted by a parade of criminals who "lie, steal, cheat, deal drugs and kill people" for a living.

-Guzman spoke aloud only once, when he politely told the judge he was electing not to testify in his own defense.
+Guzman spoke aloud only once during the trial, when he politely told the judge he was electing not to testify in his own defense.

 "Señor judge, me and my attorneys have spoken about this," Guzman said, "and I will reserve."